adri326/blips/README.md

 # blimps & glimpses

-Some very small piece of code, I guess this code isn't that useful, but hey, feel free to use it, and show me wherever it ended.
+Unrelevant, small piece of code, mainly experiments.
+Use it if you want, and let me know if these blimps land anywhere else.

 ## What's in here?